oscarlai1998/tp/docs/DeveloperGuide.md

 ####Details

-The following is the UML diagrams for update command consisting of updating each flag
+The following is the UML diagrams for update command consisting of updating each flag.

 ![archi](./images/updateClassDiagram.jpg)